zzdglz/OOP_QA/Lecture-1.md

 	-R, --no-builtin-variables                    Disable the built-in variable settings.
 	-S, --no-keep-going, --stop                   Turns off –k.
 	-t, --touch                                   Touch targets instead of remaking them.
 </pre>

 **19. Please list useful advanced grammars (高级语法) of makefile as many as you can.
 It is suggested to explain the usage of these grammars.
 For example, it is convenient to automatically detect all the source files in a folder (自动检测文件夹下的所有文件) and automatically compile them all.
 How does makefile support this?**

-- Such as that there is a.cpp b.cpp c.cpp in the folder,and at the same time,they use headfile func.h.So,we can complie it in this way:
+- Assume there are source files a.cpp, b.cpp, and c.cpp in the folder, along with the header file func.h, we can complie the program in the following way:

 		object=a.o b.o c.o
 		main:func.h
 		g++ $(object) –o main
-	By using "$",我们能够实现批处理。
+	Using "$", we may define variables for batch processing.

--  ".RECIPEPREFIX = >" can change all the tab into '>'
+- ".RECIPEPREFIX = >" can change all the tab into '>'.
-- Makefile使用 Bash 语法，完成判断和循环。
+- In Makefile, we can use Bash grammars as follows.

         ifeq ($(CC),gcc)
 			libs=$(libs_for_gcc)
 		else
   			libs=$(normal_libs)
 		endif